Nonsurgical treatments for spine arthritis

 Common nonsurgical treatments include:

 - Physical therapy — Often the first step in managing neck and back problems, physical therapy serves to improve flexibility and mobility while increasing strength.
 Typical physical therapy treatments include exercise, massage, electrical stimulation, heat therapy, hydrotherapy (aquatic therapy) and others.

-- Pain management — Many types of acute or chronic back pain can be alleviated with such treatments as injections, drugs and medications, spinal bracing and others.
+- Pain management — Many types of acute or chronic back pain can be alleviated with treatments such as injections, drugs and medications, spinal bracing and others.

-- Maintain a healthy weight
+- Maintaining a healthy weight

-- Wear comfortable, low-heeled shoes
+- Wearing comfortable, low-heeled shoes

-The Laser Spine Institute alternative
+Laser Spine Institute alternative